 The term "Handcrafted in America" says exactly what it means, but should not be confused with the Berry Complaint designation.

-If a pair of work boots states they have been Made in America it indicates that the manufacturer has expert Leather Artisans handcrafting its work boots in a factory on American soil, however, the FTC will not allow them to carry a tag that says “Made in the USA.”
-Instead the tag or box must specifically state "Handcrafted in the USA."
+If a pair of work boots states they have been Made in America, it indicates that the manufacturer has expert Leather Artisans handcrafting its work boots in a factory on American soil.
+However, the FTC will not allow these work boots to carry a tag that says “Made in the USA.”
+Instead their tag, or box, must specifically state they have been "Handcrafted in the USA."

 What is the subtle difference here?

 In this instance, the company has elected to search the globe for the absolute best materials and components they can find, to use in their manufacturing process.

 Sometimes this will mean importing premium leathers for the boot's uppers, or it may be importing world-class rubber outsoles for their work boots.

 The actual manufacturing process, however, is done by true Leather Artisans in America that will shape and craft the boots on American "lasts."
 Lasts are foot-molds that are modeled after the real shape of an American worker's feet.
 Many imported work boots are made on much narrower and shorter lasts.